rfuzzo/MWSE/docs/source/types/tes3matrix33.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 A 3 by 3 matrix.
-You can perform following arithmetic with this type: `==`.

 ## Properties